Certification Programs — Strategic Concepts, Not Functional Skills

 HCI is committed to providing the best educational experience for its members.
 Industry-leading content experts and instructional designers develop each program to a set of strict standards that ensure a consistent, interactive, effective and engaging learning experience.

-Both programs include uniquely developed material that synthesizes the latest research, best practices and case studies from HCI's Online Talent Communities
+All programs include uniquely developed material that synthesizes the latest research, best practices and case studies from HCI's Online Talent Communities

 Candidates must have a minimum of three years business experience, or graduate-level business degree, and successfully complete the requirements for certification.